aauyeung19/Metis-Project-3/README.md

 Have you ever looked at the weather forecast and had the question: what does 50% chance rain actually mean?
 Does it mean that it will cover 50% of the location specified?
 Would a frequentist say that if we repeated the next day 100 times, 50 of those days would rain and 50 would not?
 A quick google search brings up some conflicting information.
 [ScienceNotes.org](https://sciencenotes.org/percent-chance-rain-mean) describes the probability of precipitation as a product of how sure the forecaster is of rain and the forecast area.
 On the other hand, [Weather.gov](https://www.weather.gov/ffc/pop) states that probability of precipitation "simply describes the probability that the forecast grid/point in question will receive at least 0.01" of rain."
 This project uses classification to predict rainy events based on historical weather data focusing on climate data scrapped from Wunderground.
-You can see it in action [here](https://drive.google.com/file/d/1CMlts_MTHpOTi7iND1qdTGP0xNIgBAr7/view?usp=sharing).
+You can see it in action [here](https://drive.google.com/file/d/1CMlts_MTHpOTi7iND1qdTGP0xNIgBAr7/view?usp=sharing). *The solid blue line represents the predictions from my model where the solid orange line represents the weather prediction of OpenWeatherMap.org*

 ## Motivation:
 Traditionally you would anticipate a forecast to be using a time series analysis or ARIMA model so why do I use classification here?
 I wanted one model that would work accurately for the entire year regardless of when the model would be used.
 Weather data is also inheritely seasonal which makes it something I need to adjust for.
 In addition, it seems like the simplest solution considering the amount of weather services that have their entire forecasting system completed.
 I decided I could leverage their predictions and 5 day histories to give my own "probability of precipitation."